Erlotinib (Tarceva ®)

 Back to top

-Taking the following steps may help to reduce the severity of skin changes, although they can’t prevent them altogether:
+Here are some things you can do to reduce skin changes, although they can’t prevent them altogether:

 Avoid skincare products that contain alcohol.